eraldolleshi/thesis/README.md

 # Setup

-Use the instruction in the following link to install Zephyr: [Zephyr Installation](https://docs.zephyrproject.org/latest/develop/getting_started/index.html)
+Use the instruction in the following link to install Zephyr: [Zephyr Installation](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
+After installing Zephyr, replace the src directory of the peripheral_ht and central_ht samples with the ones provided in this repository.

-To create the simulated setup, build the peripheral and central Zephyr applications targeting the simulated nrf52_bsim board.
-The instructions to install Babblesim and build the peripheral and central are shown in the following link: [Instructions](https://docs.zephyrproject.org/2.7.5/boards/posix/nrf52_bsim/doc/index.html)
+To create the simulated setup, build the peripheral_ht and central_ht Zephyr applications targeting the simulated nrf52_bsim board.
+The instructions to install Babblesim and build the peripheral and central are shown in the following link: [Instructions](https://docs.zephyrproject.org/2.7.5/boards/posix/nrf52_bsim/doc/index.html).
+After installing Babblesim, replace the p2G4_main.c and p2G4_dump.c files at ext_2G4_phy_v1 directory of bsim with the files provided in this repository.

 # Code Structure